sharetribe/dumpr/README.md

 position.
 A binary log position can be grabbed from the table load stream to continue streaming new updates that happen after the initial load operation.
-Normally you would then persist the binary log position from the stream as you consume updates and use that latest position to restart streaming after process restarts.
+Normally you would then persist the binary log position from the stream contents as you consume updates and use that latest position to restart streaming if/when process restarts.
 A stored position can be validated against the source database to make sure it's still available.
 Binary log retention policy for MySQL is configurable.
+You should set this to allow some margin for downtime in replicating process.

 ```clojure
 ;; Grab the binary log position.
 It's a plain clojure map.